State Energy Program Grants

 Empowering Energy Partnerships in Indiana Communities (EPIC)

-The Empowering Energy Partnerships in Indiana Communities (EPIC) program is funded by Indiana's State Energy Program enhanced formula funds authorized by the Infrastructure Investment and Jobs Act (IIJA).
+The Empowering Energy Partnerships in Indiana Communities (EPIC) program was funded by Indiana's State Energy Program enhanced formula funds authorized by the Infrastructure Investment and Jobs Act (IIJA).
 The Indiana Office of Energy Development (OED) is making approximately $2.5 million available for community-based energy projects that support comprehensive and impactful solutions with a focus on development and enhancing broad partnerships.
-Proposals to the program must be able to define the community energy needs, solutions, and measurable outcomes within one or more of the following topic categories:
+Proposals to the program defined community energy needs, solutions, and measurable outcomes within one or more of the following topic categories:

-Eligible entities for the EPIC program include local units of government, non-profit organizations, for-profit entities, and institutions of higher education.
-Entities that work throughout a community or region and can coordinate partnerships are strongly encouraged, such as local and regional economic development organizations, community foundations, and other organizations that participate in community development initiatives.
+Eligible entities for the EPIC program included local units of government, non-profit organizations, for-profit entities, and institutions of higher education.
+Entities that work throughout a community or region and can coordinate partnerships were strongly encouraged, such as local and regional economic development organizations, community foundations, and other organizations that participate in community development initiatives.

 For additional information about EPIC, please click here.